cloudmesh/cloudmesh1/doc/source/cm-shell.rst

 Variables
 ----------------------------------------------------------------------

-The shell allows you to set variables so it is easy for you to resuse them at a later time two standard variables are defined as $date and
+The shell allows you to set variables so it is easy for you to reuse them at a later time two standard variables are defined as $date and
 $time which will provide you with the current date and time.
 You can list the variables with the command in the shell with::